Welcome to Reception

 We have a daily Phonics lesson delivering Phonics through the Floppy's Phonics systematic programme.
 The Floppy’s Phonics programme teaches the letter/s-sound correspondences of the English alphabetic code explicitly and comprehensively for reading, spelling and handwriting.

-We teach Maths in a half an hour class teaching session everyday following the White Rose Hub scheme of learning.
+We teach Maths in a class teaching session everyday following the White Rose Hub scheme of learning.
 We also offer Maths learning opportunities and continuous provision during COOL time where the children have an opportunity to develop what they have learned in the teacher lead learning experience.